 Disk brakes are preferred, but cantilever brakes can work fine at this weight.
 We like to have a geared bike, but if your child is ripping on a single speed that is not a major issue.
-The key is to have a light bike that works well and something your child feels confident riding.
+The key is to have a light bike that works well and something your child feels comfortable and confident riding.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.